Casyfill/HSU_Metropolitan_Data/complexity_and_the_science_of_cities.md

 *Philipp Kats*

 Science of cities is a new science, which sees cities as integrated systems with some generalizable features and properties.
-This movement came to be known after the famous paper by Geoffrey West and Luis Betankur, published in the Nature magazine under the title “A unified theory of urban living”
+This movement came to be known after the famous paper by Geoffrey West and Luis Betankur, published in the Nature magazine under the title “A unified theory of urban living ”

 - Complexity and emergent properties
 - City as a system